chrisNgili/BootsHub/README.md

 * Donate shoes through a form with submit events.

-* Interact with buttons such as the buy button which reduces the  number of shoes when clicked.
+* Interact with buttons such as the buy button which updates the  number of shoes when clicked.

 * Indicate when shoes are sold out.